(See also Overview of Meningitis.)

 Occasionally, outbreaks of fungal meningitis have occurred in patients given spinal epidural injections of methylprednisolone.
 In each case, the drug had been prepared by a compounding pharmacy, and there were significant violations of sterile technique during drug preparation.

-The first outbreak in the United States (in 2002) resulted in 5 cases of meningitis.
-The most recent outbreak (in 2012) resulted in 414 cases of meningitis, stroke, myelitis, or other fungal infection-related complications and in 31 deaths.
+The first outbreak in the US (in 2002) resulted in 5 cases of meningitis.
+The most recent outbreak (in late 2012 and 2013) resulted in 753 cases of meningitis, stroke, myelitis, or other fungal infection-related complications and in 61 deaths.
 Outbreaks have also occurred in Sri Lanka (7 cases) and Minnesota (1 case).
-Most cases were caused by Exophiala dermatitidis in 2002 and by Exserohilum rostratum in 2012; a few cases were caused by Aspergillus or Cladosporium sp.
+Most cases were caused by Exophiala dermatitidis in 2002 and by Exserohilum rostratum in 2012 and 2013; a few cases were caused by Aspergillus or Cladosporium species.

 Typical CSF findings include

-The most sensitive test for Exserohilum meningitis is a PCR test, available through the Centers for Disease Control and Prevention; in a few cases, the diagnosis can be based on culture.
+The most sensitive test for Exserohilum meningitis is a polymerase chain reaction (PCR) test, available through the Centers for Disease Control and Prevention (CDC); in a few cases, the diagnosis can be based on culture.

 Aspergillus meningitis may be suspected if galactomannan levels in CSF are elevated; diagnosis is based on culture.

-Coccidioides, Histoplasma, Blastomyces, Sporothrix, and Candida sp may all cause chronic meningitis similar to that caused by C. neoformans.
-Coccidioides sp are confined to the American Southwest (predominantly southern Utah, New Mexico, Arizona, and California).
-Histoplasma and Blastomyces sp occur predominantly in the central and eastern US.
+Coccidioides, Histoplasma, Blastomyces, Sporothrix, and Candida species may all cause chronic meningitis similar to that caused by C. neoformans.
+Coccidioides species are confined to the American Southwest (predominantly southern Utah, New Mexico, Arizona, and California).
+Histoplasma and Blastomyces species occur predominantly in the central and eastern US.
 Thus, if patients with subacute meningeal symptoms reside in or travel to this region, clinicians should suspect the appropriate fungal causes.

 CSF findings typically include